mrKlar/IBM-RPG/README.md

 # IBM-RPG
-Contains notes/examples for learning about the AS/400 and the RPG programming language.
+Contains notes/examples/programs for learning how to code with IBM RPG

 ## Files